Do Cruise Ships Run Out of Food?

 For example, a particular dessert or specialty dish might run out during a busy meal service.

-When that happens, the restaurant simply offers other menu options instead.
+When that happens, the restaurant simply offers other menu options.

-Because cruise ships serve such a wide variety of food, guests almost always have many alternatives available.
+Because ships serve such a wide variety of food, guests almost always have plenty of alternatives available.

 Dining Options Are Spread Across the Ship